eduardodias/GI_Minor_2020/README.md

 -   do you see `Everything works!` in the output screen?
 Great, you're all set!

 ## BONUS Practical Assignment
-We have one bonus practical assignment which we used in previous years about how to extract location information of tweets from twitter.
-If you want you are interested you can make it
+We have a bonus practical assignment which we used in previous years.
+It might be interesting for the case study or research assignment which you will be making lateron in our minor.
+This assignments learn you how to extract location information of tweets from twitter.
 -   [practical assignment twitter](https://github.com/SPINLab/GI_Minor_2020/tree/master/py3_TwitterAPI)